Muenster Natural Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The following is a list of recipes available at the time of this review.

-- Muenster Natural Adult Chicken and Rice Formula
+- Muenster Natural Chicken and Rice Formula (4 stars)

-Muenster Natural Original Adult Formula was selected to represent the others in the line for this review.
+Muenster Natural Dog Food Normally Active Dogs was selected to represent the other products in the line for this review.

 Dry Dog Food